Gareth Southgate: In popular culture

 During the World Cup before England's quarter-final against Sweden, Atomic Kitten member Natasha Hamilton shared a video of herself on Twitter singing the alternate lyrics.
 On 3 July 2021, Hamilton and fellow member Liz McClarnon then returned to perform the song with reworked lyrics including the existing alternate ones before chanting England fans at a watch party at Boxpark Croydon for the Euro 2020 quarter-final against Ukraine.
 On 6 July 2021, the day before England's semi-final against Denmark, the group released an official full-length version of the adapted song called "Southgate You're The One (Football's Coming Home Again)" via Columbia Records UK.
 Member Jenny Frost rejoined the band for the first time since 2008 for the remix/re-recording.

-In 2023, Dear England, a play about Southgate, appeared in London's National Theatre.
-Written by James Graham, Joseph Fiennes appears as Southgate.
+In 2023, Dear England, a play about Southgate, appeared at London's Royal National Theatre.
+Written by James Graham, it starred Joseph Fiennes as Southgate.
+Dear England was later adapted into a television series.